Building implosion: Terminology

-The term building implosion can be misleading to laymen: The technique is not a true implosion phenomenon.
+The term building implosion can be misleading to a layperson: The technique is not a true implosion phenomenon.
 A true implosion usually involves a difference between internal (lower) and external (higher) pressure, or inward and outward forces, that is so large that the structure collapses inward into itself.

 In contrast, building implosion techniques do not rely on the difference between internal and external pressure to collapse a structure.
 Instead, the goal is to induce a progressive collapse by weakening or removing critical supports; therefore, the building can no longer withstand gravity loads and will fail under its own weight.

 Numerous small explosives, strategically placed within the structure, are used to catalyze the collapse.
 Nitroglycerin, dynamite, or other explosives are used to shatter reinforced concrete supports.
 Linear shaped charges are used to sever steel supports.
 These explosives are progressively detonated on supports throughout the structure.
 Then, explosives on the lower floors initiate the controlled collapse.

 A simple structure like a chimney can be prepared for demolition in less than a day.
 Larger or more complex structures can take up to six months of preparation to remove internal walls and wrap columns with fabric and fencing before firing the explosives.